 Event at the specified

-EventTarget, invoking the affected
+EventTarget, (synchronously) invoking the affected

-rules (including the capturing and optional bubbling phase) apply to events
+rules (including the capturing and optional bubbling phase) also apply to events

 cancelled = !target.dispatchEvent(event)

 The return value is

 Event.preventDefault().
 Otherwise it returns

-dispatchEvent method throws
+dispatchEvent() method throws

 if the event's type was not specified by initializing the event before the method was

-Exceptions thrown by event handlers are reported as uncaught exceptions; the event handlers run on a nested callstack: they block the caller until they complete, but exceptions do not propagate to the caller.
+Exceptions thrown by event handlers are reported as uncaught exceptions.
+The event handlers run on a nested callstack; they block the caller until they complete, but exceptions do not propagate to the caller.